Devonshire Dock Hall: Structure and dimensions

 The steel frame DDH is the tallest building in Barrow at 51 m and can be readily described as a 'Groundscraper' having an internal working length of 260 m, width of 58 m and an area of 25000 m2 - over 6 acres.
 DDH was extended in the late 2010s which added an additional 10365 m2 of floor area thus totalling over 35000 m2.

-DDH is the second largest indoor shipbuilding construction complex of its kind in Europe after Dockhalle 2 of Meyer Werft in Germany.
 It is visible from miles around, most notably from the Blackpool Promenade which is over 20 miles away.

 Future expansion

 DDH is at the centre of a £300 million redevelopment of the shipyard that commenced in late 2014.
 A large extension to the hall is under-construction to enable construction of the Dreadnought-class submarines, the replacement for the Vanguard-class SSBNs.
 Proposals were also put forward in 2019 to re-clad the DDH in its entirety to extend the lifetime of the building.
 The projects are the largest investment at the shipyard since the construction of DDH itself.